Nitrokey/nitrokey-documentation/nitrokey3/index.rst

 .. contents:: :local:

+The Nitrokey 3 currently supports:

+* FIDO2
+* Password-Safe & One-Time Passwords (OTP)
+* OpenPGP Card

-The Nitrokey 3 currently supports FIDO2 and one-time passwords (OTP).
-Additional features like OpenPGP Card and PIV are available in test firmware releases.
+Additional features like PIV are available in test firmware releases.
 See the `release notes`_ on GitHub for more information.

 .. _release notes: https://github.com/Nitrokey/nitrokey-3-firmware/releases